 Temperature also plays an important role in the baking phase.

 At a higher temperature, pizza takes less time to cook through.
-For example, my Ooni portable pizza oven cooks a pizza in 90 seconds at 932°F (500°C), while my home oven takes 3 to 4 minutes at 550°F (288°C).
+For example, my Ooni portable pizza oven cooks a pizza in 90 seconds at 932°F (500°C), while my home oven takes 3 - 4 minutes at 550°F (288°C).

 Higher temperatures result in more exterior charring with smaller charred spots, especially leopard spotting.
 As an extreme example, you would never see charred spots on a pizza cooked at 200°F (93°C), while a 932°F oven is hot enough to cause charring within a minute.